ingrihn/code-review/README.md

 ## General comments

 To address issues that touch upon several files/themes, users can add general comments based on pre-defined rubrics.
-Click on _CollabRate_ (comment icon) in the Activity Bar to open the webview view on the left under _General comments_.
+Click on _Reviewify_ (comment icon) in the Activity Bar to open the webview view on the left under _General comments_.

 ![Skjermbilde 2024-04-16 kl  10 06 31](https://github.com/ingrihn/code-review/assets/54781143/d31a0dfc-d7b1-4740-b23b-99f653de9742)